Youth Volunteering in Deprived Areas

 While we have statistical data about young people’s attitudes towards volunteering and rates of engagement, less is known about what volunteering means to them or how they participate in it.
 This is particularly so for young people in disadvantaged areas whose responses may not be picked up by survey methods.

-From our Young People in Scotland 2016 research we know that the out-of-school volunteering participation rate plummets from 50% in those schools which have no pupils living in the lowest SIMD quintile, to 16% for those with 60-100% of their pupils in the lowest SIMD quintile.
+From our Young People in Scotland 2016 research we know that the out-of-school volunteer participation rate plummets from 50% in those schools which have no pupils living in the lowest SIMD (Scottish Index of Multiple Deprivation) quintile, to 16% for those with 60-100% of their pupils in the lowest SIMD quintile.
 This corroborates other evidence indicating lower levels of volunteering among disadvantaged young people.
-Given the benefits volunteering can give rise to, it is important to understand how young people who volunteer in such areas start doing so.
+Given the benefits volunteering can give rise to, it's important to gain a better understanding of volunteering amongst young people in deprived areas.

-To find out more about the research or to share any insights or feedback please contact: James Davies email@example.com (PhD student) or Matthew Linning matthew.linning@VolunteerScotland.org.uk (Volunteer Scotland).
+To find out more about the research or to share any insights or feedback please contact: Dr James Davies email@example.com (research author) or Matthew Linning firstname.lastname@example.org (Volunteer Scotland).